 - and responding in the speaker’s language

 The mental acrobatics of on-demand translation requires energy, time and skill to master.
-While not everyone speaks with the speed and fluency of a native speaker, taking a few extra seconds to pause, wait and listen to your colleagues’ responses can be tremendously empowering.
+Not everyone speaks with the speed and fluency of a native speaker.
+Yet, taking a few extra seconds to pause, wait and listen to your colleagues’ responses can be tremendously empowering.

 And subsequently, they are encouraged to participate and contribute to the relationship.
-Also, be aware that internet connection might be of varying speed and stability in different locations.
-Videos become grainy and voices become robotic.
+Also, be aware that the internet might be of varying speed and stability in different locations.
+Videos become grainy, and voices become robotic.
 Be patient, persistent, continue to reach out and listen to each other.

 Be mindful.
 Be curious.
 Ask and Share.